ShaniPerets/Currency-Conversion/README.md

 The JSON files serve as a local storage mechanism for static or semi-static data, while API calls fetch real-time or updated information.

+## User Interface
+The main page includes 5 core features:

+- Convert a Single Currency
+A form where the user selects a source currency, target currency, and amount.
+The application returns the converted value based on rates stored in the JSON file.

+- Convert to All Currencies
+The user enters an amount and a source currency.
+The application displays a table showing the equivalent value of the amount in all other currencies, using the JSON file data.

+- Conversion by Historical Rates
+The user selects a date, source currency, target currency, and amount.
+The app fetches the historical exchange rate from an API and returns the converted amount based on the selected date.

+- View Conversion History
+Displays a list of all conversions previously performed by the user.
+This data is retrieved from the local JSON file.

+- Update Rates by Date
+Allows the user to select a date and update currency rates accordingly.
+The rates are fetched from an external API based on the chosen date.

 ## What I Would Improve/Add With More Time
 ✅ User Authentication – Support user accounts and private history per user